 7. First Fridays

-Juneau things to do abound on Fridays, so this is certainly going to be your busiest day in Juneau.
-At First Fridays, the first Friday of every month (duh!), dozens of galleries around Juneau open up their doors and welcome guests to a night of art of schmoozing.
+Join the locals at Juneau’s First Fridays!
+On the first Friday of every month, dozens of galleries around Juneau open up their doors and welcome guests to a night of art and schmoozing.
 Feel like the aristocrat you always knew you were and get a taste of what Juneau’s art scene is all about.

 8. State Office Building Concerts